-Embraco offers products for the light commercial refrigeration segment that comply with both phases of EUF-gas regulations.

-This means products that meet the final target limit (<150 GWP) with natural and with synthetic refrigerants, as well as compressors for transition refrigerants (150<GWP<2500), that should allow the industry to convert their product portfolio into final low-GWP refrigerants by 2022.
+Embraco of fers products for the light commercial refrigeration segment that comply with both phases of EU F-gas regulations. the final target limit (<150 GWP) with natural and with synthetic refrigerants, as well as compressors for transition refrigerants (150<GWP<2500), that should allow the industry to convert their product portfolio into final low-GWP refrigerants by 2022.

-We recommend, if possible, going directly to the final refrigerants.
+This means products that meet We recommend, if possible, going directly to the "future proof" refrigerants.
 Every appliance producer has to make a choice: go natural or use one of the new synthetic blends presently available.
 Table 1 lists the main criteria that should be taken in consideration when making this decision: